corona-warn-app/cwa-website/blog/2020-12-17-risk-calculation-enf-2-0/index.md

 layout: blog
 ---

 Previously, the Corona-Warn-App displayed one or more low risk encounters.
-Since the update, these have disappeared or rather the number decreased, because the risk calculation changed under Version 2 of the Exposure Notification Framework (ENF)
+Since the update, these have disappeared or rather the number decreased, because the risk calculation improved significantly under Version 2 of the Exposure Notification Framework (ENF).
+With the interface's new version, it is now possible to control more precisely which encounters should be counted.

 <!-- overview -->